 Online banks also have another competitor.
 Money market funds at brokerages offer savers another conservative place to earn interest.
 These money market funds are not FDIC insured, but they are generally considered a safe alternative to savings accounts at banks or credit unions.
 During the years that the Fed held the federal funds rate near zero, most money market fund yields were 0.01% or 0%.
 As can be seen in the above chart, the average savings account rate was 0.63% in early 2015.
 This average was never much lower in previous years.
 Thus, savings accounts at online banks had a huge rate advantage over money market funds.
 Money market fund yields have risen with the Fed rate hikes, and now have yields comparable to online savings accounts.

 More Reasons to Move Your Money to Online Banks

-For higher rates now and for even higher rates as interest rates rise, this study shows the clear advantage online banks have over brick-and-mortar banks.
+For higher rates now and for even higher rates as interest rates rise, this study shows the clear advantage online banks have over B&M banks.
 To best take advantage of online banks, rates should be periodically reviewed since not all online banks remain competitive.

 As of March 19, 2018, the average savings account rate at online banks as shown in the above chart is 0.97%.
 Much higher rates are currently available at many online banks.
 We now have 15 online banks offering yields of 1.50% and above on no-minimum savings accounts.
 In January, this number was nine.
 The highest savings account rate is now 1.85% APY at Salem Five Direct.
 DollarSavingsDirect’s savings account is just behind with a 1.80% APY.